frank1010111/bluebonnet/README.md

 ## Contributing

 Interested in contributing?
-Check out the [contributing guidelines](CONTRIBUTING.md).
+Check out the [contributing guidelines](CONTRIBUTING.md) to get started.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ### Contributor Hall of Fame